uktrade/tamato/README.md

 Skip this section if running under docker.

+The following dependencies are required to run this app:
+ * Python 3.9.x
+ * Node 14.16.x
+ * Postgres 12.x
-This web app uses Postgres 12.x and Redis 5.x
+ * Redis 5.x

 The app requires an s3 bucket on AWS or a compatible implementation, such as Minio

 ### Running locally

-This app requires Python 3.8.x and Node 14.16.x

 Create a Python virtualenv and install the dependencies: